 However, some people spend most of their time in the lows, never really being able to connect to positive or accepting feelings about themselves.
 Ongoing feelings of uselessness, worthlessness, or isolation can be a sign that you may need help with low self-esteem or low self-worth.

 Whether you feel that you’ve lost yourself or never really knew yourself, we can help.
-At Gibson & Associates, we offer therapy for self-esteem in-person at our office in London, ON and virtually across Ontario.
+At Gibson & Associates, we offer therapy for self-esteem in-person at our offices in Toronto or London, ON and virtually across Ontario.

 What Is Therapy For Self-Esteem & Self-Worth?